ntoll/ntoll.github.io/article/why-computers-4/index.md

 </table>

 Each of these changes wouldn't make the machine any more powerful than the one I've described, but they may make the machine easier to build and program.
+The important property of the machine is its Turing completeness.

 The computer you're using to read this article obviously works in a completely different way to the seemingly ramshackle contraption I describe.
 While there